 Green Velvet Cake

 For the record I made all of them.
 Also for the record, yes, I am crazy.
-I am also Irish, which somehow seems like a good defense for making four different items clock full of green food coloring to celebrate St. Patty’s Day.
+I am also Irish, which somehow seems like a good defense for making four different items clock full of green food coloring to celebrate St. Patrick’s Day.
 Though most likely it has far more to do with my being crazy.

 I’ll be spreading these out over a few different blog posts, but let’s start with making the green velvet cake recipe.
 Here’s what you need…